 - 2-1/2 cups (600 ml) filtered water

-1. Bring the filtered water to a boil.
-Pour into a glass, stainless steel, or ceramic bowl and dissolve the salt to make the brine.
+1. Bring the filtered water to boil.
+Pour into a glass, stainless steel, or ceramic bowl and dissolve sea salt to make the brine.
 Allow to cool completely before using.

-4. Place Kraut Source onto the jar.
-Allow to ferment for 7 days in a cool spot, away from direct sunlight.
-Check every few days that there is water in the moat, and top off as needed.
+5. Place Kraut Source onto the jar.
+Allow to ferment for 10 - 12 days or more in a cool spot, away from direct sunlight.